XiaogangHe/InVEST-Cities-in-Nature/website/tutorial/tutorial-introduction.md

 ---
-id: tutorial-introduction
+id: tutorial-intro
-title: Introduction to moja global tutorials
+title: InVEST Introduction
-slug: /tutorial-introduction
+slug: /tutorial-intro
 ---

-This section will host the tutorials under moja global.
+This section will host the tutorials for xxx.